 Many people think that the governments are overreacting and maybe they are but ultimately, this is a more serious problem than what many are seeing it as.
 The reason why it is this big of an issue is our lack of preparedness.
 The writing has been on the wall for quite some time and this virus could have been more effectively countered at a much earlier stage.

 More than anything, I hope this is a lesson and that those who have the ability and the power to do something about this, will be much more vigilant in the future.
 The spread of viruses needs to be more of a priority and I’m speaking as someone that doesn’t like big government and is pretty laissez-faire.
-But if I’m paying taxes, which I always will, I’d rather it go towards science, medicine and technological advances that can enrich the future and make it safer.
+But if I’m paying taxes, which I always will in America, I’d rather it go towards science, medicine and technological advances that can enrich the future and make it safer.

 Most of us are good people.
 Most of us want the best for not just ourselves but also our neighbors.
 We live in a world where technology has made us closer and our communities aren’t just our local neighborhoods.
 Collectively, we should be working to survive and thrive.
 It’s in all of our best interest to make sure that the world is healthy on all levels.